Access graph: a novel graph representation of public transport networks for accessibility analysis: Discussion and conclusion

 The introduced approach addresses an important gap in accessibility research.
 Our operationalisation of accessibility, based on graph theory and network science, contributes a methodology to unify accessibility studies.
-Instead of devising intricate metrics to include different properties of the transport system in the existing representations, we propose an algorithmic approach where each step is well-defined and the end result is a new graph representation where the simplest metric, the node degree, offers reliable, interpretable and transferable indicators.
-The widespread availability of the standardised GTFS timetable data format that can be used to build the standard PT graph representations, on which our methodology is based, makes the approach readily generalisable to analysis of other networks of all PT modalities.
+Instead of devising intricate metrics to include different properties of the transport system in the existing representations, we propose an algorithmic approach where each step is well-defined, and the end result is a new graph representation where the simplest metric, the node degree, offers reliable, interpretable, and transferable indicators.
+The widespread availability of standardised GTFS data is leveraged to build the standard PT graph representations, on which our methodology is based.
+This makes the proposed approach readily generalisable to other networks of all PT modalities at different scales.
 Importantly, the methodology can be applied with modifications of each step, for example, using different edge weights or different functions of distance, and arrive at similar definitions of indicators without compromising interpretability.
-Moreover, the similarity of behaviour of the proposed measures that was observed over all studied networks, supports the relevance of our approach for accessibility analysis.
+Moreover, the observed similarity in behaviour of the proposed measures across all 51 metro networks included in our analysis, supports the relevance of our approach for accessibility analysis.